Betwixt and between 2-factor Hamiltonian and Perfect-Matching-Hamiltonian graphs: Malleable vertices

 \begin{lemma} Let $G$ be a cubic PMH-graph (not necessarily bipartite).
 The graph $G$ is not 2FH if and only if it admits a perfect matching which can be extended to a Hamiltonian cycle in exactly one way. \end{lemma}

 \begin{proof} By the comment prior to the statement of the lemma, it suffices to prove the forward direction.
 Since $G$ is not 2FH, by Theorem \ref{theorem 2fh equiv malleable}, no vertex in $G$ is malleable.
 Let $v\in V(G)$ and let $\partial v=\{e_{1},e_{2},e_{3}\}$.
-Since $v$ is not malleable, there exists a perfect matching of $G$, say $M_{1}$, such that for every perfect matching $M_{2}$ of $G$ for which $M_{1}\cup M_{2}$ is a Hamiltonian cycle, $|M_{2}\cap (\partial v - M_{1})|=1$.
+Since $v$ is not malleable, there exists a perfect matching of $G$, say $M_{1}$, such that all perfect matchings $M_{2}$ of $G$ for which $M_{1}\cup M_{2}$ is a Hamiltonian cycle, intersect $\partial v - M_{1}$ in the same edge.
 Let $M_{2}$ be such a perfect matching and, without loss of generality, assume that $e_{1}$ and $e_{2}$ belong to $M_{1}$ and $M_{2}$, respectively.
 Since $M_{1}\cup M_{2}$ is a Hamiltonian cycle, $E(G)-(M_{1}\cup M_{2})$ is a perfect matching, say $M_{3}$, containing the edge $e_{3}$.
 Since $G$ is PMH, there exists a perfect matching $N$ of $G-M_{3}$, such that $N\cup M_{3}$ is a Hamiltonian cycle of $G$.
 Since $G-M_{3}$ is a connected even cycle, the perfect matching $N$ is either equal to $M_{1}$ or to $M_{2}$.
 By our assumption, $N$ cannot be equal to $M_{1}$, because otherwise there exists a Hamiltonian cycle extending $M_{1}$ which contains the edge $e_{3}$.
 Therefore, $N$ must be equal to $M_{2}$.
 Consequently, $M_{3}$ is a perfect matching of $G$ which can be extended to a Hamiltonian cycle of $G$ in exactly one way. \end{proof}